Yaa Ansah-Pobi

 Meanwhile she went to college and graduate school and began teaching English at community colleges and career schools.
 She married and currently lives in Cleveland with her husband who works as a science educator at the Great Lakes Science Center.
 Her husband and Julie work a lot and enjoy doing a bit of volunteer work—he works with the FIRST robotics competitions and she sits on the board of the church.
 They love to walk with their energetic beagle, Kilo.

 Several years ago, her husband became very ill with cancer—and they both realized that they maybe shouldn’t wait till someday.
-After a long battle, she is happy to report that he just passed his five-year survival mark and can now call himself a cancer survivor.
+After a long battle, she is happy to report that he just passed his ten-year survival mark and can now call himself a cancer survivor.
 In the interim, she also became ill with cancer.
 She is fine now—but that message—don’t wait for someday anymore—someday is now, rings in their ears.

 Someday is now.